ruuvi/ruuvitag_fw/ruuvi_examples/template_app/readme.md

 starting point to create new applications.

-Application runs the initialization sequence and turn RED LED on for 3 seconds if the initialization was succesful and goes to low-power mode.
-Green led will turn on whenever there is activity on board, you should see a short blink once per second or so.
+Application runs the initialization sequence and turn RED LED on for 3 seconds if the initialization was succesful and waits one minute for user to press the user button.
+If the button is not pressed, application goes to shutdown mode.

+If the user presses button, main application loop starts.
+Green led will turn on whenever there is activity on board, however it is not visible in this demo because there is so little activity.
 If the green led is continously on your application has not entered proper sleep mode or it is otherwise consuming a lot of CPU time which leads to short battery life.
 Notably the function `nrf_delay_ms()`